lucendio/lecture-devops-infos/assignments/exercise.md

 __Task:__ Deploy and run the [given application](https://github.com/lucendio/lecture-devops-app) in a cloud or cloud-simulated environment.
 Allocate the underlying infrastructure resources.
-Bootstrap the services that are necessary to deploy and back the application in multiple environments.
+Provision all the services required for the application to properly function and to deploy it as example workload in multiple environments.
 Automate these processes in a reasonable manner.

 __Deliverables:__ [concept](./../deliverables/exercise_concept.md) & [implementation](./../deliverables/exercise_implementation.md)